grauds/clematis.desktop/readme.md

 jWorkspace is licensed under GNU GENERAL PUBLIC LICENSE, v2.

-Starting with future version 2.0.0, jWorkspace will be licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Inpependent modules and plugins of jWorkspace will be licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Build